 Sounds ugly, huh?
 It is!

-So here is the lighting I recommend for that plus the fixing, which you are also going to need.
+So here is the lighting (click here) I recommend for that plus the fixing, which you are also going to need.

 And I am not the only one who thinks that the Repti Sun is awesome.
-This product has 121 customer reviews on Amazon and it has a rating of 4.5 out of 5 stars.
+This product has a ton of reviews on Amazon with a very high rating.
 Do I need to say more?